JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/shortcuts-editing-completion/index.md

 ### Generating Code

-ReSharper's code generation actions can create a lot of code for you!
-Constructors to initialize any set of type members, methods and properties required by an interface you're implementing, equality checks, formatting members, and more.
+ReSharper's code generation actions can generate otherwise tedious code for you!
+Constructors to initialize any set of type members, methods, and properties required by an interface you're implementing, equality checks, formatting members, and more.

 Using the <kbd>Alt+Insert</kbd> keyboard shortcut, you can generate type members, properties, equality member, properties with change notification when a class implements `INotifyPropertyChanged`, and more.
 Have a look at the [code generation options that come with ReSharper](https://www.jetbrains.com/help/resharper/Code_Generation__Index.html).